kmules1/kmules1.github.io/ecumene/heavens.md

 	</dl>
 </aside>

-Luhan is a formerly habitable planet, tidally-locked to its larger twin, [The Ecumene](/ecumene/inhabited-world).
-The homeworld of the Elves, Luhan underwent a planetary cataclysm in *2791*{: .ae}, which rendered its entire surface uninhabitable to all known life.
+Luhan is a formerly habitable world, tidally-locked to its larger twin, [The Ecumene](/ecumene/inhabited-world).
+The homeworld of the Elves, Luhan underwent a worldwide cataclysm in *2791*{: .ae}, which rendered its entire surface uninhabitable to all known life.
 Due to its relative size and proximity to the Ecumene, Luhan's surface features are readily identifiable; its overall surface has a khaki-grey color, with large dark-brown regions are believed to be seas.
 The surface is pocked all over with bright, white craters; Elven lore describes these as the debris fields of destroyed population centers.

 Its standard name, *Luhan*, means "Bright".
 The Elves refer to Luhan as *Hetjuvold*, often translated as "Great Mother", and are said to worship it as a god.
 It has many other names of various meanings: *Luhan* means the Shining One; *Didymé*, *Gemella*, or *Tewmiya*, meaning the Twin; *Elfmother* in recognition of the Elves' adoration towards it; *Maranthisa*, meaning that which Wasted Away.